HailyV/league-statistical-analysis/README.md

             <li>Calculated the test statistic (difference in win rates) for each permutation.</li>
             <li>Repeated the permutation process 10,000 times to build the null distribution of the test statistic.</li>
         </ol>
+        <h3>Results</h3>
+        <p>The p_value acquired from the permutation test was : 0.0373.
+Since this is <= 0.05 we can reject the null hypothesis.
+This would mean it is plausible that the league with
+        the highest average dragon control has significantly higher win rate compared to the tier one league.
+This could mean that teams who prioritize <code>dragons</code> compared to other objectives have a higher chance of winning matches, which would influence how coaches of the game would excecute their strategies.</p>
     </div>
 </div>